rsh249/applied_bioinformatics/docs/quality_control.md

 However, fastqc has trouble with Nanopore data and ONT specific tools exist.

 Tools:
 - [MinIONQC](https://github.com/roblanf/minion_qc) -- Operates directly on the summary files, not the fast5 or fastq.
+We do not have any of those files yet.
 - [NanoPlot](https://github.com/wdecoster/NanoPlot) / [NanoStat](https://github.com/wdecoster/nanostat) / [NanoFilt](https://github.com/wdecoster/nanofilt)
 - [poretools](https://academic.oup.com/bioinformatics/article/30/23/3399/207172) -- output some quality stats, also converts to other file types.
 - Others??